loven-doo/invite/README.md

 ## Installation
 ### PostgreSQL
 You need PostgreSQL 10.
-[Here](https://tecadmin.net/install-postgresql-server-on-ubuntu/) you can find how to install it on Ubuntu 16.04.
+[Here](https://tecadmin.net/install-postgresql-server-on-ubuntu/) you can find how to install it on Ubuntu 16.04 LTS.